Human-Oriented-ATP/automatic-proof-generalization/README.md

 in the terminal to download the dependencies.

-The relevant examples are in the `ITPDemo.lean` file in the top-level directory of this folder.
+The relevant examples are in the `Demo.lean` file in the top-level directory of this folder.